MetabolicXploration/MetXVault_DEPRECATED_20251118/2_notes/@yaboEconomicPrinciplesCell2023.md

 The most abundant component is protein, which forms around half of the cell’s dry mass.
 When we divide the proteome into functional groups, we find that the biggest fractions belong to translation, central carbon metabolism, folding, sorting and degradation, and biosynthesis.
 A substantial fraction belongs to proteins that are not mapped (especially in mammalian cells), illustrating that we still lack knowledge about the function of many proteins ([[note-20241016-075937|notes]]).

-[[RNA]] forms 20% of dry cell mass in [[E. coli]], but this number is lower in eukaryotes, such as yeast (11%) or mammalian cells (4%).
+[[RNA]] forms 20% of dry cell mass in [[Escherichia coli|E. coli]], but this number is lower in eukaryotes, such as yeast (11%) or mammalian cells (4%).
 While the total amount of RNA is variable in different organisms, its relative composition is similar – most of the RNA mass is formed by rRNA (80%), followed by tRNA (15%) and mRNA (5%) (BNID 100258, 100261, 106154).

 [[Lipid]] content is the highest in mammalian cells (13%) compared to yeast and bacteria (4-10%, BNID 111209)